Maya Haïdar Boustani

-Maya Abdallah Haïdar Boustani is a Lebanese archaeologist and curator of the Museum of Lebanese Prehistory at Saint Joseph University, Beirut.
+Maya Abdallah Haïdar-Boustani is a Lebanese archaeologist and curator of the Museum of Lebanese Prehistory at Saint Joseph University, Beirut.

 Biography

-Haïdar Boustani obtained her doctorate and currently holds several notable positions as research assistant at the Museum of Lebanese Prehistory as well as lecturer at the Saint Joseph University on prehistory and archaeology.
+Maya Haïdar-Boustani obtained her doctorate and currently holds several notable positions as a research assistant at the Museum of Lebanese Prehistory as well as a lecturer at the Saint Joseph University on prehistory and archaeology.
 She is also a research associate for the Archéorient Laboratory, UMR 5133, Maison de l'Orient et de la Méditerranée, Lyon, France and also for the Instituto Internacional de Investigaciones Prehistóricas de Cantabria, University of Cantabria, Santander, Spain.
 She is also a member of the editorial board of a journal called Tempora: Annales of History and Archaeology published by the Saint Joseph University.
 She lectures on a variety of topics specialising in the prehistory of the Near East.
-Her current research includes materials procurement and distribution in the neolithic, and the neolithic development of Lebanon and Syria.
+Her current research includes materials procurement and distribution in the Neolithic, and the Neolithic development of Lebanon and Syria.

 Fieldwork

-In 2001 was part of an Anglo-Lebanese mission of the Council for British Research in the Levant and the Museum of Lebanese Prehistory led by Alex Wasse and Lévon Nordigiuan to excavate at Nachcharini and survey in the Anti-Lebanon.
+In 2001 she was part of an Anglo-Lebanese mission of the Council for British Research in the Levant and the Museum of Lebanese Prehistory led by Alex Wasse and Lévon Nordigiuan to excavate at Nachcharini and survey in the Anti-Lebanon.
 In 2002 she carried out reconnaissance surveys in the Beqaa Valley, in collaboration with J.J.
 Ibañez of the University of Cantabria, Spain.
 In 2002 and 2003 she conducted excavations in the upper valley of Nahr Ibrahim, as part of the joint mission of the Saint Joseph University and the Directorate General of Antiquities of Lebanon, in collaboration with the Fernand Courby Institute, the Maison de l'Orient et de la Méditerranée. in 2004 she was involved in excavations in the fields below Tell Arqa as part of the French mission of the University of Paris 1 Pantheon-Sorbonne led by J.P.
 Thalmann.
 Since 2004, Boustani has been co-director of the Syrian-Lebanese-Spanish archaeological mission carrying out surveys west of Homs.